John Hobhouse, 1st Baron Broughton: Friendship with Lord Byron and mainland European journeys

-While at Cambridge Broughton became good friends with Lord Byron, who accompanied him on a tour through Spain, Greece and Turkey in 1809.
+While at Cambridge Broughton became a close friend of Lord Byron, and accompanied him on a tour through Spain, Greece and Turkey in 1809.
+The correspondence of the Cambridge circle reveals Hobhouse shared Byron's homosexual interests.

 Hobhouse was present at the Battle of Dresden in August 1813, and, following the Coalition armies into France, he saw Louis XVIII enter Paris in May 1814.

 In 1815 Broughton was again in Paris after the return of Napoleon Bonaparte from Elba (see Hundred Days), and showed his dislike of the House of Bourbon and his sympathy with Bonaparte by writing in 1816 a pamphlet entitled The substance of some letters written by an Englishman resident in Paris during the last reign of the emperor Napoleon.
 This caused some offence in England and more in France, and the French translation was seized by the government.
 Both the translator and the printer were imprisoned.

 A further period of travel with Byron followed, and at this time Hobhouse wrote some notes to the fourth canto of Childe Harold.
 This canto was afterwards dedicated to him, and a revised edition of a part of his notes entitled Historical illustrations of the fourth canto of "Childe Harold" containing dissertations on the ruins of Rome and an essay on Italian literature, was published in 1818.
 He shared Byron's enthusiasm for the liberation of Greece.
 After the poet's death in 1824, Hobhouse proved his will, and superintended the arrangements for his funeral.